Wingo206/CS336/README.md

 - Login with username `admin` and password `admin`

 ### Customer Representative
-- Create a customer account
-- Login with admin to change account type to `representative`
+- Login with admin to "Manage Customers and Representatives" and create account as a `representative`

 ## Troubleshooting
 - Issues with starting/stopping/restarting Apache Tomcat server